Terminology and ERSAs*

-Below is a list of noise-related terminology, followed by frequently refuted assertions (FRAs) that noise denialists make to dismiss inconvenient facts and concerns about noise and its adverse health effects.
-If you think there are other useful terms or FRAs the Noise Project should include, please contact us.
+Below is a list of terms related to noise and its adverse health effects, along with some frequently-refuted simplistic assertions (FRSAs) that denialists make to dismiss inconvenient facts and others’ concerns about them.
+If you have suggestions for other terminology or FRSAs we should add, please contact us.

-Boy racer — A British term for young men who make excessive noise and otherwise threaten public safety by speeding around UK cities in sports cars with modified exhaust systems.
+Boy racer — A UK term for young men who make excessive noise and otherwise threaten public safety by speeding around British cities in sports cars with modified exhaust systems.

-Decibel (dB) — The common metric for sound.
-It is measured on a logarithmic (not linear) scale, which means an increase of just 10 decibels is perceived as effectively twice the volume level.
-Government regulations and enforcement procedures generally use an A-weighted decibel scale or dB(A), which approximates the sound range of the human ear.
-Low-frequency noise, however, such as the heavy bass produced by subwoofers, is more accurately measured on a C-weighted scale or dB(C).
+Decibel (dB) — A common metric for sound energy.
+It is measured on a logarithmic (not linear) scale, which means an increase of just 10 decibels is effectively perceived by people as being twice the volume level.
+Often “weighted” in government regulations and enforcement procedures to approximate the sound range of the human ear, though that is not always how sound is perceived.

 Decibel masculinity — A dysfunctional, performative notion of male identity whereby the louder a man is, the more masculine he is.
 This results in some (especially younger) men in Providence competing, both figuratively and literally, to see who can make the most noise.

-Noise — A level of sound so excessive that it compels people and animals to change their behavior and / or adversely affects them physiologically.1 Exposure can be measured by objective criteria such as decibels, blood-pressure level, or hearing loss, which cannot be reduce merely through adaptation.
+Noise — Sound at a level that 1) compels people or animals to change their behavior and / or 2) adversely affects them physiologically.1 Exposure can be measured by objective criteria such as decibels, blood-pressure level, or hearing loss, and cannot be avoided through psycho-social adaptation.

-Noise bullying — Deliberately exposing others to excessive noise and threatening those who object with violence or other forms of retaliation.
+Noise bullying — Threatening those who object to being exposed to deliberately excessive noise with violence or other forms of retaliation.

 Noise denialism — The claim that excessive noise is not adverse to human health, despite decades of research to the contrary, because the denier likes it, supports those who make it, dislikes those who object to it, and / or has lived in the area longer than the latter.
 Often accompanied by unsubstantiated claims that the denier, those making the noise, or everyone is immune to the adverse health effects of excessive noise.